nus-cs2113-AY2425S1/ip/docs/README.md

 3. Open a command terminal from the jar file, or cd into the folder containing the jar file
 4. Enter the command on the terminal:

-Upon launching the application, you sbould see the following introduction:
+Upon launching the application, you should see the following introduction:
 // Give examples of usage

 Example: `keyword (optional arguments)`